janosj/mongodb-queryable-encryption/README.md

 nd generate the TLS certificates.
 4. Update <em>securityConf.js</em> with the TLS certicate info.

-**Step 3:** Update the <em>securityConf.js</em> file.

-Update the <em>securityConf.js</em> file with the KMIP connection details (i.e. the endpoint and the TLS settings).
+**Step 3:** Update the <em>securityConf.js</em> file with the KMIP connection details (i.e. the endpoint and the TLS settings).
 Also, the QE-enabled Node.js app requires access to the **Automatic Encryption Shared Library**.
 See the [feature documentation](https://www.mongodb.com/docs/v6.0/core/queryable-encryption/reference/shared-library/#std-label-qe-reference-shared-library-download) for download and installation instructions, and specify the path to the .dylib file in <em>securityConf.js</em>.

-**Step 4:** Start the Node.js web app
+**Step 4:** Start the Node.js web app.
 With the KMIP Key Provider server running (i.e. the HashiCorp Vault server), and the settings configured in <em>securityConf.js</em>, you can now start the Node.js application.
 Update the <em>runApp.sh</em> script with your MDB connect URI, and then execute the script.
 The data entry form can now be accessed from a web browser at http://localhost:8081. <em>index.html</em> is the original basic web form.
 A second web form, containing the SSN field, is accessible at http://localhost:8081/indexssn.html.
 The query form is accessible at <em>query.html</em>.

 <h2>Recommended Demonstration Steps:</h2>